Solway Community School

 Solway Community School is a mixed secondary school located in Silloth in the English county of Cumbria.

-It is a comprehensive community school administered by Cumbria County Council.
+It is a comprehensive community school administered by Cumberland Council.
 Solway Community School offers GCSEs and vocational courses as programmes of study for pupils.

 The school previously held specialist status as a Technology College, and was called Solway Community Technology College during this period.